martinha1909/Go-Compiler/README.md

-# Go-Compiler

-This project compiles a fragment of the Go programming language and output MIPS assembly to `stdout`.

-Commits from this project was done in a private repository and recently made public.
-Hence, this repository was imported from that private repository and therefore no commit history can be found

-# Build
+# CPSC411Project

-Run `make` in the root directory of this project, which will create a binary executable.
-The binary is called `golf`, which is short for Go Language Fragment
+Run `make` in the root directory of this project, which will create the `golf` binary executable.

-This `golf` executable takes in 1 input, which is the path of an input file and will print MIPS assembly code to `stdout` (or use the direct stream output to a file to create an assembly file (i.e `./golf input_file > output_file.s`)).
+This `golf` executable takes in 1 input, which is the path of an input file for scanning.

 ## Lay out of the repository